Elaine Paige On Stage - Theatre Credits, Bio and Tickets

 From one Andrew Lloyd Webber musical to another, as Paige returned to the New London Theatre in 1981.
 This time, she originated the role of Grizabella in Cats, taking on the character after Judi Dench was forced to pull out.
 The 1980s was jam-packed for Paige, starring in Abbacadabra at the Lyric Hammersmith, as well as two Olivier Award-nominated performances as Florence in Chess and Reno Sweeney in Anything Goes.

 In 1993, she took on yet another eponymous role, this time playing Edith Piaf in Piaf.
-But, the nineties for Paige was arguably characterised by Sunset Boulevard.
-She starred as Norma Desmond in the West End premiere at the Adelphi Theatre — during the run, she earned an OBE in 1995 for services to musical theatre.
+But, the 1990s for Paige was arguably characterised by Sunset Boulevard.
+She starred as Norma Desmond in the West End premiere at the Adelphi Theatre — during the run, she earned an OBE in 1995.
 Sunset Boulevard also marked Paige’s Broadway debut, quickly followed by London productions of The Misanthrope and The King and I.